-Notes to Condensed Interim Consolidated Financial Statements (Unaudited)
+Notes to Condensed Interim Consolidated Financial Statements (Unaudited) For the Nine Months Ended March 31, 2014 and 2013

 1. Nature of Business and Continuance of Operation

 Pacific Imperial Mines Inc. ("the Company") was incorporated under the British Columbia Business Corporations Act since September 18, 1987.
 The Company's shares are listed on the TSX Venture Exchange.
 The Company's principal office is located at Suite 550, 800 West Pender Street, Vancouver, BC V6C 1G8.
 The principal business of the Company is the identification, evaluation and acquisition of mineral properties, as well as exploration of mineral properties once acquired.